HighCapable/YukiHookAPI/docs-source/src/en/guide/move-to-new-api.md

     result = ...
     // Remove the content of the return value resultNull()
+    // Get the data storage instance within the scope of the current callback method body dataExtra
     // Throw an exception to the Hook app Throwable("Fatal").throwToApp()
     // Execute the original method without hook and call with the original method parameters, generics can be omitted